Mandy Moore: 2001–2002: Mandy Moore and early acting roles

-Moore made her feature film debut in 2001, where she voiced a Girl Bear Cub in the comedy Dr. Dolittle 2, which starred Eddie Murphy.
+Moore made her feature film debut in 2001, in which she voiced a bear cub in the comedy Dr. Dolittle 2, which starred Eddie Murphy.
 Later that year, Moore co-starred with Anne Hathaway in the comedy The Princess Diaries, based on Meg Cabot's novel The Princess Diaries, and was released on August 3, 2001.
 She played Lana Thomas, the rival of Mia Thermopolis (Hathaway).
 On her role, Moore told InStyle Magazine, "I'm the crude popular girl who gets ice cream in her face."
 The film received mixed reviews.
 Rotten Tomatoes reported that 47% of 113 sampled critics gave the film positive reviews and that it got a rating average of 5.2 out of 10.
 In the film, Moore performed a cover of Connie Francis's 1958 song "Stupid Cupid" while at a beach party.

 In 2002, Moore made her starring debut with Shane West and Peter Coyote in the romantic drama A Walk to Remember, based on Nicholas Sparks's novel A Walk to Remember.
 She played Jamie Sullivan, the unpopular daughter of Reverend Sullivan (Coyote).
-The film opened at #3 at the U.S. box office raking in $12,177,488 in its opening weekend.
+The film opened at number 3 at the U.S. box office raking in $12,177,488 in its opening weekend.
 The film received generally negative reviews.
 Roger Ebert of the Chicago Sun-Times praised Moore and West's "quietly convincing" performances.
-It was a modest box office hit, earning $41,281,092 in the U.S., and was a sleeper hit in Asia.
+It was a modest box office success, earning $41,281,092 in the U.S., and was a sleeper hit in Asia.
 The total revenue generated worldwide was $47,494,916.
-Moore received a number of nominations and awards for her performance in the film.
-Commenting on the film in 2010, she said: "It was my first movie and I know people say it may be cliché and it's a tearjerker or it's cheesy, but for me, it's the thing I'm most proud of."
-Moore's self-titled album's third and final single, "Cry", was released on November 4, 2001, to help promote the film.
+Moore received several nominations and awards for her performance in the film.
+Commenting about it in 2010, she said: "It was my first movie and I know people say it may be cliché and it's a tearjerker or it's cheesy, but for me, it's the thing I'm most proud of."